 Monitor calibration tools are essential for anyone looking for precision and consistency in their photography.
 All monitors will produce slightly–or sometimes drastically–different colors, contrast levels, and degrees of brightness.
 Left uncalibrated, it could negatively impact your edits and prints.
-For example, if you are editing on an extremely warm monitor, you may overcorrect and end with overly images, only noticeable when viewing on your or other displays.
+For example, if you are editing on an extremely warm monitor, you may overcorrect and end up with overly cool images, only noticeable when viewing on your phone or other displays.
 Or, you could go to make prints for a client and end up with dramatically different colors and contrast from what you saw on your screen.

 Monitor calibrators are devices that sit on your monitor and measure the colors and brightness of the display.
 Some will also read ambient light to suggest how bright your monitor needs to be to see accurately in that environment.
 The best monitor calibration tools will help you get better and more consistent results in your photo editing, video editing, and printed work.